Ben 10: Protector of Earth: Plot

 In outer space, Vilgax and Ghostfreak work together to recover the Omnitrix.
-Ben, Gwen, and Grandpa Max head to Effigy Mounds for camping, and find some of Ghostfreak's troops hunting.
-After defeating Hex, they discover that Ghostfreak had plundered the Plumber Base in Mt.
-Rushmore.
-Ben chases him through Chicago and then defeats him in the Gold Coast Theater, and Grandpa Max sucks him into the Null Void.
+Ben, Gwen, and Grandpa Max head to Effigy Mounds in Iowa for camping, and find some of Zs'Skayr's troops hunting.
+After defeating Hex, they discover that Zs'Skayr had plundered the Plumber Base in Mount Rushmore.
+Ben chases him through Chicago, Illinois and then defeats him in the Gold Coast Theater and Max sucks him into the Null Void.

-After defeating Ghostfreak, they go to the Historic Battlefield, where Dr. Animo kidnaps Gwen.
+After defeating Zs'Skayr, they go to the Historic Battlefield in Louisiana where Dr. Animo kidnaps Gwen.
 They go to the Bayou and discover Clancy in an abandoned mansion.
-After Ben defeats Clancy, he tells him that Dr. Animo's planning to turn Gwen into a mutant.
-Ben and grandpa travel to New Orleans and take a boat to Animo's oil refinery.
-After defeating Dr. Animo, Gwen tells them that Dr. Animo and Vilgax have planned to suck Earth into the Null Void.
-Ben then unlocks Master Control in the Omnitrix.
+After Ben defeats Clancy, he tells him that Animo is planning to turn Gwen into a mutant.
+Ben and Max travel to New Orleans and take a boat to Animo's oil refinery.
+After defeating Animo, Gwen tells them that Animo and Vilgax plan to suck Earth into the Null Void, Ben then unlocks Master Control in the Omnitrix.

-After going to a Null Void portal-filled Washington DC, Ben defeats SixSix and his Detrovite troops in Cape Canaveral.
-Grandpa Max uses rockets found there to make the Rustbucket capable of flight.
-Then, they fly to Vilgax's Ship and Ben tries to defeat Vilgax.
-After a battle that ends with Vilgax's defeat, Ben discovers that the rest of the Omnitrix Crystals are on the ship.
+After going to a Null Void portal-filled Washington DC, Ben defeats SixSix and his Detrovite troops in Cape Canaveral, Florida.
+Max uses rockets found there to make the Rustbucket capable of flight.
+Then, they fly to Vilgax's ship and Ben tries to defeat Vilgax.
+After a battle that ends with Vilgax's defeat, Ben discovers that the rest of the last Omnitrix Crystals are on the ship.
 After he retrieves them, the ship starts powering down and projects a Null Void portal, which then sucks in Vilgax and his ship.
-Ben, Gwen, and Grandpa Max escape in time and return to their vacation.
+Ben, Gwen, and Max escape in time and return to their vacation.